TheGlobalMail/westfield-timeline/README.md

 ###Chart template

-Template to automate some steps for making iframe charts for TGM stories.
+Minimal template to automate some steps for making iframe charts for TGM stories.
+Offers coffeescript, less and livereload for rapid chart-making.

 1. `npm install`
 2. `bower install <package>` for the packages you want to use, eg `bower install jquery highcharts`